What has gone wrong with Lakshya Sen's form post Olympics?

 Lack of focus

-Those that have followed Lakshya’s game for a fair amount of time will always point to him switching off and errors creeping into his game that results in him conceding what can be termed as easy points.
+Those who have followed Lakshya’s game for a fair amount of time will always point to him switching off and errors creeping into his game that results in him conceding what can be termed as easy points.
 Often it has allowed the half-dead opponent find his rhythm back and eke the game from grasp of defeat.
 Far too often in recent times—like at the Arctic and Denmark Open—Sen has lost matches from winnable positions.

-As at the Arctic Open against Chou, Lakshya nearly lost his quarter-final clash against the same opponent in Paris Olympics.
+As at the Arctic Open against Chou, Lakshya nearly lost his quarterfinal clash against the same opponent in Paris Olympics.
 Leading by 17-15 in the opening game, Sen—playing his maiden Olympic Games—lost it 19-21 to trail 0-1.
 He did win the next two games to advance and be in the reckoning for a medal.

 Back in June at the Singapore Open, Lakshya was 10-8 up in the match decider against now two-time Olympic champion and former world number one, Viktor Axelsen.
 However, in a wicked turn of events, he lost eight consecutive points to crash out in the opening round.

-Similarly at the Asian Championships in April, Lakshya was 12-7 up against China’s Shi Yu Qi in the opening game but then won just two out of the next 11 points to suffer a defeat.
+Similarly at the Asian Championships in April, Lakshya was 12-7 up against China’s Shi Yu Qi in the opening game, but then won just two out of the next 11 points to suffer a defeat.

 This pattern of him losing focus and ceding momentum to the opposition has become a familiar sight in matches.
 The 23-year-old World Championships medallist must hit the training board to produce error-free matches consistently.